codeigniter4/docs-update/docs/libraries/caching.md

 --8<--
 ```

-For more information on Memcached, please see <https://www.php.net/memcached>.
+For more information on Memcached, please see <a href="https://www.php.net/memcached" target="_blank">https://www.php.net/memcached</a>.

 ### WinCache Caching

 Under Windows, you can also utilize the WinCache driver.

-For more information on WinCache, please see <https://www.php.net/wincache>.
+For more information on WinCache, please see <a href="https://www.php.net/wincache" target="_blank">https://www.php.net/wincache</a>.

 ### Redis Caching

 Redis is an in-memory key-value store which can operate in LRU cache mode.
-To use it, you need [Redis server and phpredis PHP extension](https://github.com/phpredis/phpredis).
+To use it, you need <a href="https://github.com/phpredis/phpredis" target="_blank">Redis server and phpredis PHP extension</a>.

 Config options to connect to redis server stored in the cache configuration file.
 Available options are: